Katakura Kagetsuna

 Katakura Kagetsuna (片倉 景綱) was a Japanese samurai of the Katakura clan during the late Sengoku period.
 Also known by his court title, Bichū no Kami (備中守), or more commonly, as Katakura Kojūrō.
+He was retainer of the Date clan of Sendai.
 Together with Oniniwa Tsunamoto and Date Shigezane, Kagetsuna was known as one of the "Three Great Men of the Date Clan".

 Early life

 Kagetsuna was the son of Yonezawa native Katakura Kagenaga (a Shinto priest turned samurai), he was famed for his role as a senior retainer under Date Masamune.

 Kagetsuna was trained by his half sister, Katakura Kita, who played a crucial role in the success of the Katakura clan.
 He first served the Date clan as a junior page under Date Masamune's father Terumune.
 Then, on Endō Motonobu's recommendation, he became Masamune's personal attendant, and was heavily relied upon as a strategist.
 Kagetsuna would soon become deeply trusted by his lord, as the following anecdote illustrates: Masamune, in his first battle, suddenly found himself surrounded; he was only saved when Kagetsuna arrived on the scene shouting "I am Masamune!" (われこそが政宗なり; Ware koso ga Masamune nari), distracting the enemy long enough for Masamune to escape.